 Adult Mosquito Monitoring

-Geneva utilizes New Jersey Light traps installed in two locations to monitor the adult mosquito population.
+New Jersey Light traps are utilized and installed in two locations to monitor the adult mosquito population.
 Light traps are serviced three times per week with technicians sorting and counting the captured mosquitoes.
 Light trap reports are transmitted to the City for evaluation and record-keeping.
 Information from the light trap monitoring network is a factor when making decisions to implement adult mosquito control measures.

 Adult Mosquito Control

-When a health advisory recommendation (West Nile Virus, St. Louis Encephalitis, etc.) exists, community-wide ULV (Ultra Low Volume) treatments with a synthetic pyrethroid may be implemented.
-This measure is a method of last resort in the mosquito management program and is employed only when all other forms of control have been ineffective.
-One challenge that is inherent in Geneva’s geographical position is that adult mosquitoes have the ability to migrate 10-20 miles.
+When mosquito surveillance indicates the presence of arboviruses like West Nile Virus or excessively high nuisance levels of mosquitoes, community-wide adult mosquito control treatments using ULV (Ultra Low Volume) equipment and a U.S. Environmental Protection Agency (EPA) registered synthetic pyrethroid product approved for the use in outdoor residential and recreational areas may be implemented.
+One challenge that is inherent in Geneva’s geographical position is that adult mosquitoes can migrate 10-20 miles.
 As such, many adult mosquitoes are produced outside of our jurisdiction/program treatment area and are carried by prevailing westerly winds into Geneva, circumventing our larval control efforts.

-Geneva always attempts to schedule adult mosquito control ULV applications in cooperation with other local governments (such as the cities and townships of St. Charles and Batavia) to optimize the results of ULV applications.
+To combat this, adult mosquito control ULV applications are always attempted to be scheduled in cooperation with other local governments (such as the cities and townships of St. Charles and Batavia) to optimize the results of adult mosquito control ULV applications.
 A community alert is posted to the City's website in advance of adult mosquito control ULV applications.
 Residents can subscribe to receive alerts via Notify Me.

 Clarke, the City's mosquito abatement contractor, also offers text or email notification services in advance of a scheduled mosquito spraying.
-Registration is required.
+Registration can sign-up to receive these advance treatment notifications through Clarke's Customer Care Hotline.